This article provides several iOS push troubleshooting scenarios for the Swift SDK.

 Step 1: Configuring the push certificate and provisioning profile

 In developing your app, you’ll need to create an SSL certificate to enable push notifications.
 This certificate will be included in the provisioning profile your app is built with and will also need to be uploaded to the Braze dashboard.
 The certificate allows Braze to tell APNs that we are allowed to send push notifications on your behalf.

 There are two types of provisioning profiles and certificates: development and distribution.
 We recommend just using distribution profiles and certificates to avoid any confusion.
 If you choose to use different profiles and certificates for development and distribution, ensure that the certificate uploaded to the dashboard matches the provisioning profile you are currently using.

 Do not change the push certificate environment (development versus production).
 Changing the push certificate to the wrong environment can lead to your users having their push token accidentally removed, making them unreachable by push.

 Step 2: Devices register for APNs and provide Braze with push tokens

 When users open your app, they will be prompted to accept push notifications.
 If they accept this prompt, APNs will generate a push token for that particular device.
-The iOS SDK will immediately and asynchronously send up the push token for apps using the default automatic flush policy.
+The Swift SDK will immediately and asynchronously send up the push token for apps using the default automatic flush policy.
 After we have a push token associated with a user, they will show as “Push Registered” in the dashboard on their user profile under the Engagement tab and will be eligible to receive push notifications from Braze campaigns.

 Step 3: Launching a Braze push campaign